Black: #000000 HEX Code & Design Guide

 Professional Black Color Palettes

-Sophisticated black color schemes for luxury brands, modern dark mode, and minimalist design.
-Each palette is tested for depth, contrast, and premium appeal.
+Black color schemes for luxury brands, modern dark mode, and minimalist design.
+Each palette is tested for depth, contrast, and overall look.

 Premium Luxury Dark Mode

 luxuryLuxurious Obsidian Black base with Rich Black elevation and Gold accents.
-Perfect for premium brands, luxury e-commerce, and high-end services.
+A strong fit for premium brands, luxury e-commerce, and high-end services.

 #0B0B0B#1A1A1A#FFD700#FFFFFFModern Material Dark

 modernMaterial Design compliant Off-Black with elevation system.
-Purple and teal accents create a modern, accessible dark theme perfect for apps and SaaS platforms.
+Purple and teal accents create a modern, accessible dark theme suited for apps and SaaS.

 #121212#1E1E1E#BB86FC#03DAC6Minimalist Monochrome